mayasharma2110/Treat-Yourself/README.md

 * The logout page will be a check to confirm a user definately wants to logout.

 * The products page will contain the number of products available given a certain selection or search made by the user and below it the products with some main details like price and rating.
 There will also be quick links for the users to add 1 of any item to their shopping basket, this can be amended on the basket page.
+Additionally admin will have quick links to edit or delete any products in the store.

 * The product detail page will show the description of the product with the other variables like price and rating.
 From here users can select a one-off purchase and the quantity or they can subscribe to get their favourite product sent regularly to them.
+Users can also read any reviews made of a product on these pages and logged in users will have links to rate/review products, if the user has reviewed/rated the product previously they will be given information on how to edit/delete their rating/review.
 There will also be links for admin users to edit/delete a product from here.
+Admin users will also be able to delete any reviews on this page.

 * The shopping bag pag will show what a user currently has in their basket.
 If the user does not have any items they will be prompted to return to the products page to add some items to the bag.
 If the user does have items this will be displayed on the page and they will have the ability to update the quantity of any items or remove them from the bag if they changed their mind.
 If the user has some items a link to checkout will also be displayed and take the user to the checkout page.

 * The checkout page will allow users to enter their delivery and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
 If a user is logged in there will also be a default checked box if a user wants/needs to update any information on this page and save it to their profile, if a user if not registered or logged in there will be a prompt to login or register an account.

-* The checkout success page will show users details of what they have ordered.
+* The checkout success page will show users details of what they have ordered and text that they will have received an email confirming this.
 There will be a link back to the products and if they are logged in there will also be a link to view their profile.

 * The profile page will show a users past orders (and the option to add a previous product to their bag again of the same product type and quantity) and it will also allow then to update their default delivery information.
-The profile page will also list any products the user has on subscription.
-The profile allow them to rate the products they have tried before to help other users pick good products and also an option to add one of these products quickly and easily to thier bag.
+The profile page will also list any products the user has rates/reviewed before with links to edit or delete these ratings/reviews should the user change their mind.

 * The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.
+The ratings variables will not be shown here as this is derived based on user ratings in the database and not for admins to edit/delete, the default values for rating, totalrating and numberofratings variables will be 0 for all new products added.

 * The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.
+The ratings variables will not be shown here as this is derived based on user ratings in the database and not for admins to edit/delete.

 * The add review page will allow logged in users to add a review of a product.
 If a user has already reviewed this product they will be informed and prompted to edit their existing review.